The Worst Type of Jealousy Could Be Ruining Your Relationship – Here’s How to Stop it

 Don’t look at all the tagged photos from their trip to Europe to determine if they were happier with their ex.
 Whatever you find won’t make you feel better.

-When it comes to having a talk about your feelings or recurring thoughts about your partner’s past, first pick a neutral time when your partner isn’t distracted or overly stressed in general.
-(For instance, when you’re stuck in traffic is not a great time to have a talk.)
+When it comes to talking about your feelings or recurring thoughts about your partner’s past, first pick a neutral time when your partner isn’t distracted or overly stressed in general.
+For instance, when you’re stuck in traffic is not a great time to have a serious talk.

 While you don’t need to apologize for your retrospective jealousy, it’s worth reminding your partner that your negative feelings are a you thing, not a them thing.
-Let them know that it’s your job to overcome jealousy and move past their past.
-Naturally, you can let them help you by asking for what you need for support—for instance, if their ex still wants to talk to them on the phone every night and you’re not okay with that, start with setting those healthy boundaries.
+Let them know that it’s your job to overcome jealousy and move passed their past.
+Naturally, you can let them help you by communicating what you need for support.
+For instance, if their ex still wants to talk to them on the phone every night and you’re not okay with that, start by setting those healthy boundaries.

 Retroactive jealousy is so damaging because it prevents true trust from forming in your relationship.
-Trust is the cornerstone of any healthy bond.
+Trust is the foundation of any healthy bond.
 Without it, you can’t have a truly authentic union.

 If you don’t fully trust each other, you and your partner will always have doubts about each other’s commitment, love and genuineness.
-Second-guessing your partner’s every move is definitely not what you’d consider hashtag relationship goals.
+Second-guessing your partner’s every move is definitely not what you’d consider “relationship goals.”
 Overcoming retroactive jealousy can open up a door toward real trust and respect.

 While it’s normal to have tiny hints of uncertainty here and there, there’s a big difference between healthy skepticism, especially at the beginning of a new relationship, and serious apprehension.
 Don’t let retroactive jealousy overtake what’s rightfully yours.
 To help your relationship have a brighter future, try to keep the past where it belongs—in your proverbial rearview mirror.